Feeds:

 Read Full Post »

-I’m currently working my way thru Instructing a Child’s Heart by Tedd & Margy Tripp (also available on CD) in my free time.
+I’m currently working my way thru Instructing a Child’s Heart by Tedd & Margy Tripp in my free time.

 Read Full Post »